 Treating Psychological Trauma

-I am experienced in treating adult civilians who have been affected by highly stressful and traumatic situations.
+I am experienced in treating adult civilians and military personnel who have been affected by highly stressful and traumatic situations.
 I have worked extensively with people who have been affected by assault, accident, disaster, war, abuse, kidnapping, torture and other traumatic life experiences.

 Some of the kinds of people I work with experience these difficulties abroad in humanitarian settings, third world countries (the South), complex emergencies, disaster, and civil conflict.

 Some of the people I work with experience these troubles more locally through unexpected bereavements, domestic violence, child abuse, assault, disaster or accidents.